keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 # Webpack and duplicated code

-During the alpha phase of our project, when we only need to present a working spike of the Editor app, we did not deal with the **duplicate code issue**.
+During the alpha phase of our project, when out needs was to present a working spike of the Editor app, we did not deal with the **duplicate code issue**.

 This is one of the many problems that tools like Webpack removed from our daily work: in a common CRA or webpack environment all of your dependencies are wrapped in your bundle so (ideally) you can live with multiple copies of libraries on the same page.